Putin meets US team officials, basks in Games praise

 "What I like in you is that you have strong competitors in almost every discipline, in almost every event you fight for medals," he said.

-Sochi Olympics chief Dmitry Chernyshenko told Reuters that organisers were "modestly proud" of the Games, which hit the halfway stage on Saturday.
+Sochi Olympics chief Dmitry Chernyshenko told Reuters that organizers were "modestly proud" of the Games, which hit the halfway stage on Saturday.

 "But we are not relaxing," he told Reuters.
 "There are still many things to do until the end of the Games and the most exciting competitions are ahead."